-I like to incorporate “school” into the whole day, though we only call our “Homeschool Time” 10:00 a.m. (after hobby farm chores and breakfast are done) to 3:30 p.m., with a quick 30 minute lunch in between.
-I am teaching them as we: do chores, make meals, tidy up, do laundry, attend a homeschool Phy Ed Co-op, club event (like 4-H), or enrolled activity (like bowling, music lessons, archery, dance, etc.)
+I like to incorporate “school” into the whole day, though we only call our “Homeschool Time” 10:00 a.m. (after morning chores and breakfast are done) to 3:30 p.m., with a quick 30 minute lunch in between.
+I am also teaching them in other times of the week as we: do chores, make meals, tidy up, do laundry, go to church and church related activities, attend a homeschool Phy Ed Co-op, club event (like 4-H), or enrolled activity (like bowling, music lessons, archery, dance, etc.)

-The workbook is called the Raceway Book, which comes with your kit or you can get here or at rainbowresource.com for less than $20.
+The workbook is called the Raceway Book, which comes with your kit or you can get here or at rainbowresource.com.
 It may take some years to get through Level 1.
 Do not rush.
 It is so important to do each step and learn it well and have fun as you go.
 It really teaches them everything they need to know to read and I personally do not ever teach Level 2.
-You really need the kit to tell you what to do with the workbook though.
-I bought my kit new for over $300, but have used it with 6 kids so I think it's a great deal.
+You really need the kit to tell you what to do with the workbook.
+I bought my kit new for a large amount of money, but have used it with 7 kids (and have one more that I plan to use it with) so I think it's a great deal.
 The teacher book told me what to do and I followed it and amazingly my kids learned to read!
 Some of my older children love to read and sometimes have two or three books going at a time.

 Computer Reading Program

-I like to use ABCmouse.com for my child to play on for up to thirty minutes a day.
-It's good to get him used to using a computer mouse, there are fun songs to sing and it adds to his learning of phonics skills.
+I like to use Reading Eggs or ABCmouse.com for my child to play on for up to thirty minutes a day.
+It's good to get him used to using a computer mouse, each one has fun songs to sing and it adds to his learning of phonics skills.

 You might ask, how do I know what is expected for Grade K?
 This is my first time.
 I can't think of all that stuff.
 Don't worry, there is an amazing book that can help you for less than $15.